finery-bi/finery/README.md

 ## Forecasting

-Blazer supports for two different forecasting methods.
-[Example](https://blazer.dokkuapp.com/queries/18-forecast?forecast=t)
+Finery supports for two different forecasting methods.
+[Example](https://finery.dokkuapp.com/queries/18-forecast?forecast=t)

 A forecast link will appear for queries that return 2 columns with types timestamp and numeric.